 CMRS is a small educational charity founded in 1975 by Drs John and Sandy Feneley.
-Since that time, it has provided a high quality study abroad semester programme in its large, well-equipped faclility, St. Michael's Hall, at the heart of the ancient city of Oxford.
+Since that time, it has provided a high quality study abroad semester programme in its extensive facility, St. Michael's Hall, at the heart of the ancient city of Oxford.

-The programme has a long and close relationship with Keble College, one of the largest and best equipped of the Oxford colleges.
+The programme has a long and close relationship with Keble College, one of the largest, friendliest and best equipped of the Oxford colleges.

 In 2014, the CMRS programme became part of the global network of Middlebury College Schools Abroad.
 Founded in Vermont in 1800, Middlebury is one of the leading liberal arts institutions in the U.S., with an extensive range of international programmes.